-When we assert we are prepared to discuss the ability of nature through the arteries and nerve system to construct the various parts of the machinery used in constructing the animal body of any kind, we assert a truth.
-We have said that we have made ourselves acquainted with all the parts or principles necessary to receive the living forces, with ample room to carry on the works under the fiat of Divine perfection, as united or separate laboratories in whose departments all chemicals are prepared and proportioned, as coming off from the balance-scales of the Infinite.
-Previous to their association a higher law, commonly called affinity, begins to accomplish its unerring work of preparing the fluids and assigning their delivery to the charge of each distributing officer, whose wisdom comes from the university of Deity Itself with that charge, "Let not your right hand know what your left hand doeth," but obey and follow the figures and laws as laid out upon the trestle-board of the grand Architect of all forms and buildings wherein life dwells.
-We should ever bear in mind that as the twenty-six letters of the alphabet, when properly placed, can be so associated as to represent all languages and tongues, thoughts and conclusions of all the people, of all the eternities of the past, and all to come, and that in the human book of life there are possibly twenty-six thousand letters to be comprehended with all their associations of words or letters, which represent a principle as definitely as associations of any two or more letters of the English alphabet can represent a sound or name.
-Each of them represents a chemical or soul quality of a distinct division of the great laboratory of nature.
-For instance, take four characters, and call together four substances, and unite them by the law of blending individualized principles together, by the law of affinity, and form another principle in compounds commonly known as acid.
+When we assert that we are prepared to discuss the ability of nature, through the arterial and nervous systems to construct the various parts of the machinery used in an animal body of any kind, we assert a truth.

+We have said that we have made ourselves acquainted with all the parts and principles necessary to receive the living force, with ample room to carry on the work under the fiat of Divine perfection, in united or in separate laboratories in whose departments all chemicals are prepared and proportioned, in the balance-scales of the Infinite.
+Previous to their association a higher law, commonly called affinity, begins to accomplish its unerring work of preparing the fluids and assigning their delivery to the charge of each distributing officer, whose wisdom comes from the university of Deity Itself, and with that charge, "Let not your right hand know what your left hand doeth," but obey and follow the figures and laws as laid out upon the trestle-board of the grand Architect of all forms and buildings wherein life dwells.
+We should ever bear in mind that as the twenty-six letters of the alphabet, when properly placed, can be so associated as to represent all languages and tongues, thoughts and conclusions of all the people, of all the eternities of the past, and all these to come, and that in the human book of life there are possibly twenty-six thousand letters to be comprehended with all their associations of words and letters, each of which represent a principle as definitely as associations of any two or more letters of the English alphabet can represent a sound or name.
+Each of them represents a chemical or soul quality of a district division of the great laboratory of nature.
+For instance, take four characters, and call together four substances, and unite them by the law which blends individualized principles together, by the law of affinity, and so forms another principle in compound commonly known as acid.
 The addition of one more chemical and you have sugar.

-You have by the addition of the life principle formed another substance from a life chamber; you have separated, dequalified, and returned each one to the place from whence it came, with all the qualities and the same quantity it contained when it left the individual cell, for the purpose of making by association the one being of which it formed a part, which has been just separated and each part returned to its place without loss of weight or change of principles.
+You have by the addition of the life principle formed another substance in a life chamber; you have separated, dequalified, and returned each one to the place from whence it came, with all the qualities and the same quantity it contained when it left the individual cell, for the purpose of making by association the one being of which it formed a part, which has been just separated and each part returned to its place without loss of weight or change of principle.